Julissa

 Photography: Anne Bannister

-Julissa Muñiz, Ph.D., is an assistant professor in the department of education, with affiliation to the Chicano Studies Research Center, at the University of California, Los Angeles.
-Her research focuses on teaching, learning, and identity development in the carceral context, specifically juvenile court schools, with an interest in better understanding how incarcerated students both live and learn while confined.
-Importantly, her work explores questions of race and racism, power and privilege, racial and ethnic identity development, institutional logics, and abolition at the intersections of the U.S. public education, criminal legal and juvenile legal systems.
-Given the interdisciplinarity of her research, Julissa draws on a range of theories and concepts from various fields including education, human development, psychology, and critical carceral studies to better understand how we can best support young people navigating the carceral continuum towards liberatory futures.
+Julissa Muñiz, Ph.D., is an assistant professor of education in the School of Education and Information Studies at the University of California, Los Angeles.
+Her research focuses on teaching, learning, and identity development in the carceral context with an interest in better understanding how students who are incarcerated both live and learn while confined.
+Importantly, her work explores questions of race and racism, power and privilege, youth development, gender-based violence, and abolition at the intersections of the U.S. public education, criminal legal and juvenile legal systems.
+Given the transdisciplinarity of her research, Julissa draws on a range of theories and concepts from various fields including education, human development, sociology, and critical carceral studies to better understand how we can best support young people navigating the carceral continuum towards liberatory futures.

-Additionally, Dr. Muñiz holds an Ed.M. in Prevention Science and Practice from the Harvard Graduate School of Education, a M.A. in Human Development and Social Policy from Northwestern University, and a B.A. in Ethnic Studies from the University of California, Berkeley.
-As a graduate student at Northwestern University, she received funding for her doctoral studies and dissertation research from the National Academy of Education/Spencer Foundation, the Paul and Daisy Soros Fellowship for New Americans, the University of Texas Austin Division of Diversity and Community Engagement, the Social Science Research Council, The Graduate School, the Northwestern Buffett Institute, and the Northwestern Program of African Studies.
+Dr. Muñiz holds an Ed.M. in Prevention Science and Practice from the Harvard Graduate School of Education, a M.A. in Human Development and Social Policy from Northwestern University, and a B.A. in Ethnic Studies from the University of California, Berkeley.
+Her research has been generously supported by the National Academy of Education/Spencer Foundation, the Paul and Daisy Soros Fellowship for New Americans, the Social Science Research Council, the UCLA Center for Community Engagement, and the Latina Futures, 2050 Lab.
+Dr. Muñiz is a faculty fellow with the Center for Justice where she supports the Prison Education Program and ongoing efforts to create a bachelor's degree program in Justice Studies for students who are incarcerated.